laracord/laracord.com/content/docs/configuration.md

     |
     | Here you may specify the command prefix for the Discord bot.
 This
     | prefix will be used to distinguish commands from regular chat
     | messages.
-You may change this to anything you like.
+To use mentioning the bot as a prefix, use "@mention".
+    | To use multiple prefixes, you may pass an array instead.
     |
     */